aiko-chan-ai/discord.js-selfbot-v13/README.md

 ### <strong>I don't take any responsibility for blocked Discord accounts that used this module.</strong>
 ### <strong>Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to the account block.</strong>

+## Project Status

+`discord.js-selfbot-v13` is currently in maintenance mode.
+New features are not actively being added but existing features and new versions of discord are supported as possible.
+There are some major architectural changes which need to be added to improve the stability and security of the project.
+I don't have as much spare time as I did when I started this project, so there is not currently any plan for these improvements.

 ### <strong>[Document Website (recommend)](https://discordjs-self-v13.netlify.app/)</strong>

 ### <strong>[Extend Document (With Example)](https://github.com/aiko-chan-ai/discord.js-selfbot-v13/tree/main/Document)</strong>